OpenCageData/address-formatting/README.md

 2. edit `conf/countries/worldwide.yaml`
   * Possibly your country/territory uses an existing generic format as defined at the top of the file.
-If so, great, just map you country_code to the generic template.
+If so, great!
+Just map your country_code to the generic template.
 You may still want to add clean up code (see the entry for `DE` as an example).
-  * If not you need to define a new generic rule set
+  * If not, you need to define a new rule set (may or may not be generic)
-      * possibly you will need to define new state/region mappings in `conf/state_codes.yaml`
+    * You may also need to define new state/region mappings in `conf/state_codes.yaml`

-3. to test you will now need to process the .yaml test via a processer (see above) and ensure the input leads to the desired output.
+3. to test you will now need to process the .yaml test via a processor (see above) and ensure the input leads to the desired output.
+   We also run these checks automatically against pull requests to ensure against regressions.

 If in doubt, please get in touch by submitting an issue.